ksu-is/snake-game/projectroadmap.md

 -[X ] allow user to use choose color of snake

--[ ] find an opening in current code to add the study mode

--[ ] add in an option to either do study mode or test mode
+-[ ] allow user to play again after game is done

+-[ ] create a displayable high score screen when asked to play again

--[ ] make sure option works when code is ran
+-[ ] make sure code works when run

--[ ] test code completely to make sure it still works

--[ ] add in skelaton for study code

--[ ] check current study mode to make sure framework is done

--[ ] check for best way to import code for study mode and quiz